Orthmox/alx-system_engineering-devops/0x02-shell_redirections/README.md

-8-cwd_state script redirects the output of ls -la to the file ls_cwd_content 9-duplicate_last_line script duplicates the last of the file iacta 10-no_more_js script removes files with .js extension from the current directory and its subdirectories
+8-cwd_state script redirects the output of ls -la to the file ls_cwd_content 9-duplicate_last_line script duplicates the last of the file iacta 10-no_more_js script removes files with .js extension from the current directory and its subdirectories 11-directories script prints the number of directories in the current directory